 Have you ever struggled with fertility?
 Were you able to get pregnant naturally or did you seek medical assistance?

-Feel free to share your story.
+Feel free to share your story about getting pregnant or experiencing infertility.
 We’re all here for you.
 Maybe your story can inspire and encourage others, or you can make a connection with someone in the same boat as you!
 Or, throw yourself or a TTC’ing friend a “get pregnant party” with these fun ideas!